ThisIsCad/mlcom/content/topics/china/_index.md

 description: A curated list of reading material and videos about China.
 Covers various frequently asked questions/topics, such as if China is socialist or capitalist, if they have democracy, the "genocide" myths, and more.
 ---

+China is one of the already existing socialist countries in the world, and as such, it is the target of vast amounts of capitalist propaganda.
+Socialism is an existential threat to capitalists, and they will take whatever steps they can to prolong their stay in power.
+This includes media manipulation of state and capitalist owned media to spread anti-chinese sentiment constantly.

+The US has prisons.
+China has prison camps.
+The US has undercover cops.
+China has secret police.
+Ordinary peaceful protests are used as examples of anti-government sentiment, when the truth is that most Chinese citizens support the CPC.
+The propaganda runs deep, so here are a collection of resources debunking the most common myths.

+There is also a [fantastic collection of resources](https://github.com/dessalines/essays/blob/master/socialism_faq.md#on-mao-maoism-and-marxism-leninism-maoism-and-the-prc) on GitHub, but many links no longer work.
+We will endeavour to ensure the working, valuable links are included below.

 ## Democracy In China

 <ul class="taxonomy-list">